Called 2001 Email Claire

 She is able to accept instructions on a Direct Access basis.

-Claire particularly enjoys presenting mock employment tribunals, which she believes provide an excellent learning tool for all those who may be involved in the tribunal process.
+Claire enjoys presenting mock employment tribunals, which she believes provide an excellent learning tool for all those who may be involved in the tribunal process.
 She is also happy to present in house talks and training.

 A selection of Claire’s recently concluded cases are listed below.